istopwg/pwg-books/ippguide/intro.md

 HTTP connections can be unencrypted, upgraded to TLS using an HTTP OPTIONS request, or encrypted immediately (HTTPS).
 HTTP POST requests can be authenticated using any of the standard HTTP mechanisms.

+> Note: Legacy network protocols do not support authentication, authorization,
+> or privacy (encryption).

 Key Concepts